larsr1996/larsr1996.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at Heinrich Heine University Düsseldorf in the group of Alexander Pukhov.
+I am a PhD student at Heinrich Heine University Düsseldorf in the group of [Alexander Pukhov](http://pukhov.tp1.hhu.de/).
 My research is in the field of theoretical plasma physics, specifically on the topic of wakefield acceleration.

 # Publications

-Will be updated soon ...
+A complete list of my publications can be found on [Google Scholar](https://scholar.google.de/citations?user=YkC3-7gAAAAJ&hl=de) or [ResearchGate](https://www.researchgate.net/profile/Lars_Reichwein).

 ## Peer-reviewed publications